-- arranged so they are not facing each other (e.g., arranged in rows rather than in small groups of 4 or a semi-circle).
+- Considering limiting bathroom occupancy to support physical distancing. - It is still recommended to maintain physical distancing within a cohort whenever possible to minimize the risk for disease transmission (i.e., spacing between desks).
+Students are not expected to sit at their desks for the duration of the day. - o If 2 metres spacing cannot be arranged between desks/tables, the greatest possible spacing is recommended.
+Students should be arranged so they are not facing each other (e.g., arranged in rows rather than in small groups of 4 or a semi-circle).
 This way, if a student coughs or sneezes, they are not likely to cough or sneeze directly on the face of another student. - Consider removing additional items or pieces of equipment that are not in use from classrooms to allow more space to spread out. - In situations where physical distancing is not possible (e.g., on the bus, in classrooms and while participating in some sporting activities), or for younger grades with play-based curricula, there should be extra emphasis on hand hygiene, respiratory etiquette, not attending school when ill and cleaning and disinfecting on a regular basis before and after activities. - Schools should develop procedures for drop-off that support physical distancing where possible between all persons (except household members).
-Consider strategies to support physical distancing or utilize other protocols to limit contact between staff/parents/quardians/children/students as much as possible: - Designate entrances for classes/groups of students. - Physical distancing markers in crowded areas. - Stagger drop off/bus arrival times, coordinated with entry/exit. - Encourage parents/guardians to remain outside during drop-off and pick-up. - Where possible, avoid large gatherings of students and staff (e.g., assemblies, in-person group professional development day activities). - Virtual options are recommended instead of in person gatherings whenever possible. - If virtual assemblies are not possible, minimize the number of people in attendance as much as possible and keep cohorts (K-6) 2 metres apart.
-Students in grades 4 through 12, staff and visitors are required to wear a mask.
-Masks are recommended for students in kindergarten through grade 3.
+Consider strategies to support physical distancing or utilize other protocols to limit contact between staff/parents/guardians/children/students as much as possible: - Designate entrances for classes/groups of students. - Physical distancing markers in crowded areas. - Stagger drop off/bus arrival times, coordinated with entry/exit. - Encourage parents/guardians to remain outside during drop-off and pick-up. - Where possible, avoid large gatherings of students and staff (e.g., assemblies, in-person group professional development day activities). - Virtual options are recommended instead of in person gatherings whenever possible. - If virtual assemblies are not possible, minimize the number of people in attendance as much as possible and keep cohorts (K-6) 2 metres apart.